 The most popular one is Leukerbad Therme Switzerland.
 It is Europe’s largest alpine thermal spa.
-It has an elaborate leisure complex with 10 thermal pools (28 ° C to 43 ° C), spa, restaurant on site, a swimming pool, a dedicated area for the kids with two thermal pools and waterslides.
+It has an elaborate leisure complex with 10 thermal pools (28 ° C to 43 ° C), a spa, a restaurant on-site, a swimming pool, and a dedicated area for the kids with two thermal pools and waterslides.
 There is also man-made river and massage jets for relaxation.

 They have different water temperatures, pools are spread over indoor and outdoor areas, allowing guests to relax and recharge against a backdrop of incredible panoramic views.